HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 ### Lighthouse

 [Lighthouse](https://developers.google.com/web/tools/lighthouse/) is an open-source, automated tool for improving the quality of web pages.
 One key aspect of the tool is that it provides a set of audits to assess the status of a website in terms of performance, accessibility, SEO, best practices, and more.
 Lighthouse reports provide lab data, a way developers can get suggestions on how to improve website performance, but the Lighthouse score has no direct implications on the actual field data collected by [CrUX](https://developers.google.com/web/tools/chrome-user-experience-report).
-You can read more on Lighthouse and the correlation between its scores and Field Data [here](https://web.dev/lab-and-field-data-differences/).
+You can read more on Lighthouse and the correlation between its [scores and Field Data](https://web.dev/lab-and-field-data-differences/).

 HTTPArchive runs Lighthouse on all its mobile web pages (unfortunately, no desktop results), which are also [throttled](https://github.com/GoogleChrome/lighthouse/blob/master/docs/throttling.md) to emulate a slow 4G connection with a CPU slowdown, as detailed in our [methodology](https://almanac.httparchive.org/en/2021/methodology#lighthouse).